Master of Science in Nursing

 - Criminal background check.

 - Current immunizations.
-Exemptions are accepted by the program, based on the state of Colorado’s policies outlined at https://www.colorado.gov/pacific/cdphe/vaccine-exemptions.
+This must be maintained for the duration of enrollment in the Graduate Nursing Program.
+Exemptions are accepted by the program, based on the state of Colorado’s policies.
 Immunization status may be evaluated by health care organizations prior to student placement.

-The Department of Health Sciences offers three Master of Science in Nursing cognate options.
+The Department of Health Sciences offers two Master of Science in Nursing cognate options.
 See the programs below for complete overviews of all requirements, important information, and suggested course sequencing.